muhammad-akbrrr/gold-rush-smartcontract/README.md

   pub treasury: Pubkey,                // The address where the fees are sent.

   // --- Fee Config ---
-  pub fee_gold_price_bps: u16,         // The fee percentage charged on bets based on Gold Price. pub fee_stock_price_bps: u16,        // The fee percentage charged on bets based on stock price.
+  pub fee_single_asset_bps: u16,       // The fee percentage charged on bets based on Single Asset. pub fee_group_battle_bps: u16,       // The fee percentage charged on bets based on Group Battle.

   // --- Betting Rules ---
   pub min_bet_amount: u64,             // The minimum bet amount.